gvheertum/BigNerdRanch-SwiftDevelopment/findings.md

     el?.functionToCall() { nw in print("Value of NW: \(nw)"); };
     el?.functionToCall(callFunc: { nw in print("Value of NW: \(nw)"); });
 ```
+- Operator overloading is done by creating a static func OPERATOR(left: type, right: type)  (e.g. static func ==(left: element, right: element) -> Bool)
+- The way the == works is called infix (placing the operator between 2 items)

 ### Exception Handling
 - Exceptions are called Errors (inheriting from Error) and are upped by throw xxx()